-Chameleon Boy and Computo II did not have the easiest relationship in Legionnaires.
-In one memorable scene, Reep bumps into Danielle while she's trying to steady a hot cup of coffee, and Reep accidentally makes her spill the entire thing on her (mostly white) uniform.
+- Chameleon Boy and Computo II did not have the easiest relationship in Legionnaires.
+In one memorable scene, Danielle bumps into Reep after turning around a corner while she's trying to steady a hot cup of coffee, which accidentally makes her spill the entire thing on her (mostly white) uniform.
 Danielle just stands there, looking like she's about to explode, her midsection covered in stains, and thinking about wanting to execute Reep.
 By hanging◊.

 Post-Zero Hour continuity

 - This conversation, during the Bizarro Legion story:

 lick it! [beat] Invisible Kid: